steveshogren/blog-source/source/_posts/2015-02-09-unusual-reasons-why-clojure-is-a-delight.markdown

 One of the best claims about "traditional" Java OO is polymorphism.
 The ability to make an interface with concrete classes gives the powerful ability to replace behavior dynamically.
-A function that takes an IRunner interface can be given anything that matches that interface!

 While most of the time, in any language with first class functions, it is possible to achieve a similar effect by passing functions, it is